mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 * Working familiarity using the Rest Client.
 (Read [this tutorial](https://medium.com/lseg-developer-community/how-to-test-rest-api-with-visual-studio-code-rest-client-extensions-9f2e061d0299) to get a basic understanding of how to use the Rest Client.)
 * A set of computers running the Ubuntu 22.04 with port 8083 exposed.
 These computers can be distinct physical AMD and ARM, such as Raspberry Pi or AMD virtual machines (VM) running Ubuntu 22.04.
 Also, these computers must be running the latest version of edgeEngine for mimOE.ai.
 This is a version of edgeEngine formally called `mimOE-SE-Linux v3.12.0` and can be downloaded from the [mimOE-SE-Linux v3.12.0 Release Page on GitHub](https://github.com/mimik-mimOE/mimOE-SE-Linux/).

-## Hardware and software recommendations
+## Hardware and Software Recommendations

 As mentioned previously, for purposes of demonstration and education, you will create 3 scenarios of increasing complexity in a progressive manner.
 Each scenario builds on concepts and work done in the previous scenario.